 Wendy Lambros is the choir’s accompanist.
 Having started piano and cello lessons at the age of 6 and 7 respectively, Wendy gained a place at the Purcell School of Music, aged 12.
 On becoming a double bass player she soon earned a place in the National Youth Orchestra and went on to graduate from the Guildhall School of Music and Drama.
 During her formative years, she had the opportunity to play under world class conductors and in major concert venues around Europe, including playing for the “Proms”.

 After a further year studying ‘Composition for Film’ at The London College of Music, she began teaching and working around the London area.
 As a young pianist she used to play in an all female Jazz quartet and made extra cash playing in hotels and restaurants around central London.
 Later, she formed a wedding quartet in which she played cello in beautiful locations such as Luton Hoo, Highclere Castle and Stowe School to name but a few.
-Having four young children put a stop to that for a while(!), but now they are older, she plays again with other local musicians for fun and is secretary to a show band called ‘Not Strictly Brass’ in which she plays piano and euphonium and arranges music for the band.
+Having four young children put a stop to that for a while(!), but now they are older, she plays again with other local musicians for fun and is deputy conductor of Wolverton Town Band, in which she plays baritone horn and euphonium.

 Teaching has always been Wendy’s first love and she has worked in this guise for over 25 years, teaching from home, in private schools and for several local authorities, her duties including directing several groups and producing educational arrangements for them.
 Whilst she no longer plays the double bass, she still teaches the instrument, along with the cello and the piano, both privately and at Milton Keynes Preparatory School.
-Despite her teaching and being a busy mum of four, Wendy also finds time to accompany two choirs: the Drayton Parslow Singers with whom she has been accompanist for five years and The Wing Singers.
+Despite her teaching and being a busy mum of four, she was also accompanist with the Drayton Parslow Singers for 5 years before becoming accompanist to The Wing Singers.